nick-vigg/Viggiani-9772-Assignment5/README.md

 User is able to search through table based on Name or Serial Number.
 User can select the manner they wish to search through the table with drop-down menu.
 User can type their desired search string into search box and press search button in order to search the desired field.
+User can get their original list by searching with an empty search bar.